 It is entirely possible that federal prosecutors in this case received their information from a whistleblower.
 Eventually, federal prosecutors may receive a cash settlement from the doctor in this case, and under the False Claims Act, that whistleblower may be entitled to compensation from that settlement.

 If you have knowledge of Medicare fraud under the False Claims Act, you may be entitled to compensation if you expose them.
-Contact the Medicare Fraud False Claims Act Attorneys at Hill Law Firm to help you.
+Contact the Medicare Fraud False Claims Act Attorney at Hill Law Firm to help you.